loopwerk/tag-changelog/README.md

 ## Inputs
 * `token`: Your GitHub token, `${{ secrets.GITHUB_TOKEN }}`.
 Required.
 * `exclude`: A comma separated list of commits types you want to exclude from the changelog.
-Optional.
+Optional (defaults to nothing).

 ## Outputs
 * `changelog`: Generated changelog for the latest tag.